ZJU-FAST-Lab/large_scale_traj_optimizer/README.md

   <img src="misc/LargeScale.png" width = "640" height = "272"/>
 </p>

-<em>D. Burke, A. Chapman, and I. Shames, “Generating minimum-snap quadrotor trajectories really fast,” in Proc. of the IEEE/RSJ Intl.
+<font size=1> <em>D. Burke, A. Chapman, and I. Shames, “Generating minimum-snap quadrotor trajectories really fast,” in Proc. of the IEEE/RSJ Intl.
 Conf. on Intell.
 Robots and Syst., Las Vegas, USA, 2020.

 A. Bry, C. Richter, A. Bachrach, and N. Roy, “Aggressive flight of fixed-wing and quadrotor aircraft in dense indoor environments,” The International Journal of Robotics Research, vol. 34, p.
 1002, 2015.

 D. Mellinger and V. Kumar, “Minimum snap trajectory generation and control for quadrotors,” in Proc. of the IEEE Intl.
-Conf. on Robot. and Autom., Shanghai, China, May 2011.</em>
+Conf. on Robot. and Autom., Shanghai, China, May 2011.</em> </font>